 It’s not like I don’t love sitting with my one year old and playing Pat-a-Cake until my hands are raw, but sometimes I just have to get something done.
 And if I could find a way to entertain my toddler while they’re sitting next to me also doing something she enjoys, then hurray for us both!

-Here are some things I’ve found that actually entertain a one year old.
+Here are some activities that actually entertain a one year old at home.

 This post contains affiliate links, which you can read more about at our legal page.
 Thank you for supporting The Salty Mamas!

-Bonus points because she can’t destroy it like the Karen Katz lift the flap books she occasionally loves a little too enthusiastically, ripping the flaps off in the process.
+Bonus points because she can’t destroy these books like the Karen Katz lift the flap books she occasionally loves a little too enthusiastically, ripping the flaps off in the process.